Website Data Sources

 To ensure your Knowledge Base high quality, we recommend you to review the extracted articles and take the proper actions to improve them: open the URL from where the crawler extracted the article and compare the content, edit or delete the article.

-To edit an article, click the dots ( ) next to the article and click Edit.
-Update the article (user intent / question / title / short description and answer) and click the Save icon at the top right corner of the page.
+) next to the article and click Edit.
+Update the article (user intent / question / title / short description and answer) and it the top right corner of the page, click the Save icon .

 Fine-tuning Predictions